wingkwong/leetcode-the-hard-way/tutorials/basic-topics/binary-search.md

 ---
-title: "Binary Search"
+title: 'Binary Search'
-description: "Binary search is the searching strategy that reduces the search space by half every iteration until you have found the target."
+description: 'Binary search is the searching strategy that reduces the search space by half every iteration until you have found the target.'
 hide_table_of_contents: false
 keywords:
   - leetcode